A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Periodicity results for the four FRBs

 \subsection{FRB 20121102A}

-The arrival times of all the bursts from FRB 20121102A, obtained by FAST and Arecibo, are used to search for potential short-time periodicity.
-Here, the arrival time corresponds to the peak of each burst, calibrated to the barycenter of the solar system.
-For the FAST data set, the arrival times are de-dispersed and normalized to 1.5 GHz.
-The timing accuracy of this FAST FRB sample (estimated from the last digit of the recorded arrival time) is $\sim 10^{-9}$ d (86.4 $\mathrm{\mu s}$), which means it is accurate enough to reveal any potential periodicity with a period larger than $\sim 1$ ms. Correspondingly, the arrival times of Arecibo data set are de-dispersed and normalized to the infinite frequency.
-The timing accuracy is also $10^{-9}$ d (86.4 $\mathrm{\mu s}$).
+The ToAs of the bursts from FRB 20121102A, obtained by Arecibo (Datasets \#1 and \#2) and FAST (Dataset \#3) and , are used to search for potential short-time periodicity.
+Here, the ToA corresponds to the peak of each burst, calibrated to the barycenter of the solar system.
+The ToAs of Arecibo datasets \#1 and \#2 are barycentre corrected and de-dispersed to infinite frequency, and the timing precision is $\sim 10^{-9}$d (86.4 $\mathrm{\mu s}$) and $\sim 10^{-10}$ d (8.64 $\mathrm{\mu s}$), respectively.
+For the FAST Dataset \#3, the ToAs are de-dispersed to 1.5 GHz, and the timing precision (estimated from the last digit of the recorded ToAs) is $\sim 10^{-9}$ d (86.4 $\mathrm{\mu s}$).